 The fingerprint reader works well for logging into Windows, which is good because the system doesn’t include an IR camera for facial authentication.

-The speakers produce poor audio, but that’s not uncommon in gaming laptops.
+The speakers produce poor audio, but that’s not uncommon in

 The Triton 500 SE does include a 720p webcam in the top bezel above the display.
 The image quality is quite bad, though, so it’s best used for emergency situations only.

 The speakers, meanwhile, are located on the bottom side of the laptop, which is the worst place for speakers.
 They aren’t even angled up on the sides.
 The result is a poor audio solution that sounds muddy and lacks any bass whatsoever.
-It’s not uncommon in gaming laptops, sad to say.
+It’s not uncommon in

 The Predator Triton 300 SE featured a unique 35-watt 11th-gen chip from Intel.
 While it handled gaming decently, the 45-watt 11th-gen processor in the Triton 500 SE should be much more powerful.
 Because this was only a first look, I wasn’t able to report on any performance data yet.
 But the system supports up to the Core i9, which features 8 cores and 16 threads.
 That makes it as good for content creation workflows as it does for gaming.